RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py ExtractCgMLST -i cgMLST_all.tsv -o cgMLST_200 -p0.99 -g removedGenomes200thr.txt
 ```

-This script selects *loci* and genomes that remained in the *Threshold* 200 and excludes the validation and *loci* genomes that were excluded in this *Threshold*.
+This script selects *loci* and genomes that remained in the *Threshold 200* and excludes the validation and *loci* genomes that were excluded in this *Threshold*.

 The folder with the output file can be found at: ```cgMLST_200```.
+This folder contains four files "cgMLST.tsv; cgMLSTschema.txt; mdata_stats.tsv and Presence_Absence.tsv".

+The folder with targets of cgMLST the file can be found at: ```cgMLST_200/cgMLSTschema.txt``` contains the list of 2653 genes in the core genome defined as targets of cgMLST.

 ## Step 5: Minimum Spanning Tree

-Based on the allelic profiles obtained by the cgMLST scheme for each of the 2309 genomes minimum spanning trees were constructed using the software GrapeTree (version 1.5.0) (https://github.com/achtman-lab/GrapeTree/releases) with parameters implemented in MSTree v2 ignoring missing values for the entire strain collection.
+Based on the allelic profiles obtained by the cgMLST scheme for each of the 2309 genomes minimum spanning trees (MST) were constructed using the software GrapeTree (version 1.5.0) (https://github.com/achtman-lab/GrapeTree/releases) with parameters implemented in MSTree v2 ignoring missing values for the entire strain collection.
 The ```cgMLST_200/cgMLST.tsv ``` file contains the allelic profile of the 2309 genomes typed by cgMLST.

 ## Step 6: Evaluation of the schema cgMLST